-N’Assembly too Weak to Curb Corruption, Wasteful Expenditure, Lawan, Bankole Lament
+N’Assembly Too Weak to Curb Corruption, Wasteful Expenditure, Lawan, Bankole Lament

 Sunday Aborisade in Abuja

-Senate President Ahmad Lawan and a former Speaker of the House of Representatives, Mr. Dimeji Bankole, have said that the legislature, in the three tiers of government, lack the powers to curb corruption and wasteful expenditure in government.
+Senate President, Ahmad Lawan and a former Speaker of the House of Representatives, Mr. Dimeji Bankole, openly confessed yesterday that the legislature lacked the powers to curb corruption and wasteful expenditure in government.

-The Senate President at the event, held in Abuja Monday, regretted that Nigerians were beaming their searchlight on the National Assembly which was collecting less that one per cent of the national budget instead of asking questions which is controlling 99 per cent of the funds.
+The Senate President at the event, held in Abuja, regretted that Nigerians were beaming their searchlight on the National Assembly which was collecting less that one per cent of the national budget instead of asking the executive which is controlling 99 per cent of the funds questions

-He said: “The revelations about funds for the National Assembly and the budget of the other side of government are things that Nigerians know but ironically Nigerians don’t care about whatever happens to the 99 per cent of the budget.
+He said, “The revelations about funds for the National Assembly and the budget of the other side of government are things that Nigerians know but ironically Nigerians don’t care of about whatever happens to the 99 per cent of the budget.

 “All they care about is the one per cent being collected by the National Assembly.
 How does the one per cent influence our lives?
 We hardly know beyond people voting.
 I think the reality is the Constitution of the Federal Republic of Nigeria 1999 as amended as it is today has left the legislature prostrate.